How to Renew Your Vehicle Registration in Arkansas

 How to Renew Your Car Registration by Phone

 You may opt to renew a car registration over the phone, which is possible by calling the Arkansas OMV at 1-800-941-2580.
-However, be mindful that this application method may take the longest to complete, as you will be required to read out the details of all of your applicable materials, as well as provide your payment information over the phone.
+However, be mindful that this application method may take the longest to complete, as you will be required to read out the details of all of your application materials, as well as provide your payment information over the phone.

 Military & Out of State Vehicle Registration Renewal in Arkansas